pombreda/lepl/doc-src/manual/faq.rst

 *why does expression.parse('hello(world)') match just 'hello'*?

-In general LEPL is greedy (it tries to matches the longest possible string), but for `Or() <api/redirect.html#lepl.matchers.Or>`_ it will try alternatives left-to-right.
+In general Lepl is greedy (it tries to matches the longest possible string), but for `Or() <api/redirect.html#lepl.matchers.combine.Or>`_ it will try alternatives left-to-right.
 So in this case you should rewrite the parser as::

     expression = (word & lpar & word & rpar) | word